CSR Racing

-CSR Racing was first shown on stage at the Apple Worldwide Developers Conference (WWDC) on June 11, 2012 and was released on the Apple App Store on June 28.
-It was revealed that the game made over $12 million in a month shortly after launch, making it one of the top 10 grossing iPhone games of 2012.
+CSR Racing was first shown on stage at the Apple Worldwide Developers Conference (WWDC) on June 11, 2012 and was subsequently released on the Apple App Store on iOS on June 28, 2012.
+It was revealed that the game made over $12 million in a month shortly after launch, making it one of the top ten grossing iPhone mobile games of 2012.

 It is available for both Mac and iOS devices.
 On April 15, 2013, CSR Racing was made available for Android phones and tablets.
-On October 5, 2013, CSR Racing received a new follow-up called CSR Classics for iOS.
+On October 5, 2013, CSR Racing received a new follow-up game, officially titled CSR Classics, for iOS.

 The online features of CSR Racing were discontinued with an update on May 21, 2018.